 COMMENT: Commenters expressed concern about the potential for oil or other substances to leak from the wind turbines.
-(Linda Hammond) (Michael Fife) (Rosanne Serowatka)
+(Linda Hammond) (Michael Fife) (Rosanne Serowatka) One commenter asked whether the turbines use 1,585 gallons of transformer oil and 146 gallons of general oil, which include SF6, which is the most potent greenhouse gas.
+(John Serowatka)

 RESPONSE: Ocean Wind 1 has developed a spill containment strategy for each wind turbine that is comprised of preventive, detective and containment measures.
 These measures include 100 percent leakage-free joints to prevent leaks at the connectors; high pressure and oil level sensors that can detect both water and oil leakage; and appropriate integrated retention reservoirs capable of containing 110 percent of the volume of potential leakages at each WTG.
-See COP VOLUME I, Section 8.1 Chemicals, Page 155-156/159)
+See COP VOLUME I, Section 8.1 Chemicals, Page 155-156/159.